solidusio-contrib/solidus_comments/README.md

 Installation
 ------------

-Add the following to your Gemfile (or check Versionfile for Spree versions requirements):
+Add the following to your Gemfile (or check Versionfile for Solidus versions requirements):

     gem "solidus_comments"